Shelton Gibson

-Shelton DeAndre Gibson (born March 20, 1995) is an American football wide receiver who is a free agent.
-He played college football at West Virginia and was drafted by the Philadelphia Eagles in the fifth round of the 2017 NFL Draft.
+Shelton DeAndre Gibson (born March 20, 1994) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the West Virginia Mountaineers and was selected by the Philadelphia Eagles in the fifth round of the 2017 NFL draft.

-Early years
+Early life

 Gibson attended Cleveland Heights High School in Cleveland Heights, Ohio.
 He committed to West Virginia University to play college football.

 College career

 Gibson played at West Virginia from 2013 to 2016.
-After his junior year, he entered the 2017 NFL Draft.
+After his junior year, he entered the 2017 NFL draft.
 He finished his career with 84 receptions for 1,898 yards and 17 touchdowns.

 Professional career

-Philadelphia Eagles
+Philadelphia Eagles (first stint)

-Gibson was drafted by the Philadelphia Eagles in the fifth round, 166th overall, in the 2017 NFL Draft.
+Gibson was selected by the Philadelphia Eagles in the fifth round, 166th overall, in the 2017 NFL draft.
 He finished his rookie year with 11 receiving yards.
-The Eagles finished with a 13–3 record, clinching the NFC East division, and eventually made it to Super Bowl LII, where they would win their first Super Bowl after defeating the New England Patriots, 41–33.
+The Eagles finished with a 13–3 record, clinching the National Football Conference (NFC) East division, and eventually made it to Super Bowl LII, where they would win their first Super Bowl after defeating the New England Patriots, 41–33.

 In the 2018 season opener against the Atlanta Falcons, Gibson handled some kick return duties for the first time in his professional career.
 In the 18–12 victory, he had two kick returns for 43 net yards.
 He was waived/injured on August 12, 2019, and was subsequently placed on injured reserve after clearing waivers on August 13.
 He was waived from injured reserve with an injury settlement on August 21.

 Cleveland Browns

-Gibson was signed to the Cleveland Browns' practice squad on September 1, 2019.
+Gibson was signed to the practice squad of the Cleveland Browns on September 1, 2019.

 Philadelphia Eagles (second stint)

-Gibson was signed off of the Browns' practice squad to the Philadelphia Eagles' active roster on January 1, 2020 ahead of the Eagles' wild card playoff match up against the Seattle Seahawks.
+Gibson was signed off of the Browns' practice squad to the Eagles' active roster on January 1, 2020, ahead of the Eagles' wild card playoff match up against the Seattle Seahawks.
 He was targeted once, drawing a pass interference penalty.
 He was waived on July 26, 2020.